Chapter 9 : Who Wears the Horns?

-Albus and I slip into the back in time for the end of Appy's welcome speech.
+Albus and I slip in on time for the end of Appy's welcome speech.

 "... then we'll be the honoring some special members.
 Without them, Q.G.A. would not be what it is today.
-But enough of my talking.
-Time to mingle!
-Remember: quirky today, quirky for life!"
+Remember: quirky today, quirky for life!
+Now, enough of my talking.
+Time to mingle!"

-I shake my head as I look on at the rabble standing from their seats.
 There are maybe sixty or so girls in the audience, not including the staff setting up the refreshments.
 Unfortunately, it seems that the club has gotten more popular since I last paid attention to it, even when taking account of food-moochers.
 Albus and I walk along the edge of the room, minding our position.

-Unsurprisingly, knowing Appy's bias, most of the decorations are of Potter, who currently looks like he's about to throw up.
+Unsurprisingly, knowing Appy's bias, most of the decorations are of Potter, who currently looks ready to throw up.

-I shut up when a giggling group rushes past us toward the fortune-telling booth, barely nicking the edge of the cloak.
+I shut up when a giggling group rushes past us toward the fortune-telling booth, nicking the edge of the cloak.
 My words stall.
-Death by fangirl a worse fate than Barmy.
+Death by fangirl—a worse fate than Barmy.
 When I glance up at Albus, he doesn't seem the least bit perturbed.
 How can he, with all his paranoia, trust something so flimsy?

 "Yeah?
 What's yours?"
-He glances down at me for the first time in awhile, eyes fixated with an odd fascination.
+He glances down at me for the first time in awhile, fixated.